What is the Null Hypothesis?

 If the observed outcome is consistent with the position held by the null hypothesis, the hypothesis is accepted.
 On the other hand, the hypothesis testing by Neyman and Pearson is compared to an alternative hypothesis to make a conclusion about the observed data.
 The two hypotheses are differentiated based on observed data.

-- A null hypothesis refers a hypothesis that states that there is no relationship between two population parameters.
+- A null hypothesis refers to a hypothesis that states that there is no relationship between two population parameters.

 - Researchers reject or disprove the null hypothesis to set the stage for further experimentation or research that explains the position of interest.